Skekdog/TT3-Docs/docs/Classes/Participant.md

 Spawns or respawns the participant's character.
 The character will spawn at a random PlayerSpawn in the map.
 This first calls `DespawnCharacter`.

+Additionally, this method will reset the self-defense, slay votes, free kill status, and kill list of the participant.

 :::note

 Calls to this will silently fail if the participant's character is already in the process of being spawned.